Balance Patients About Your 1st Visit

 The testing is not painful and our doctors will make sure you are comfortable during the evaluation.
 All testing is state of the art and computer based.
 Our doctors will perform a series of tests to determine the cause of your dizziness.
 Examination will include evaluating the inner ear, eye movement and neurological connection that links them all together.

-Is it OK to eat or drink anything before my balance test?+
+Is it OK if I eat before my appointment?

 Yes.
 However, we ask that you eat very light.
 Try to avoid heavily fried foods or lots of dairy products.
 Although most people do just fine with the balance tests, there are some parts that might make you feel a little dizzy — so, to reduce any nausea you might otherwise experience, we ask you not to eat a heavy meal.